Taylor Heinicke Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 - In last week's outing against the Saints, Heinicke had 248 yards while completing 48.8% of his passes with two interceptions.

-- Heinicke added 40 yards on five carries, averaging eight yards per carry.
+- He also tacked on 40 yards on five carries, averaging eight yards per attempt without a touchdown.

-- Heinicke has 750 passing yards (250.0 ypg) to lead Washington, completing 58.2% of his throws and tossing five touchdown passes with four interceptions over his last three games.
+- Heinicke has racked up 750 passing yards (250.0 per game) and has a 58.2% completion percentage this year (57-of-98) while throwing five touchdowns and four interceptions over his last three games.

-- He has tacked on 104 rushing yards on 18 carries with one touchdown, averaging 34.7 yards per game.
+- He's also carried the ball 18 times for 104 yards and one touchdown, averaging 34.7 yards per game.

 Heinicke's Washington Teammates